yousefyahya/social-share/README.md

 # Share

-Share links with Laravel 5
+Share links with Laravel 5/6/7/8

-This is a fork to John's share for Laravel 4.
+This is a fork to Chencha share for laravel 5 based on John's share for Laravel 4.

 ## Services available